oddluck/limnoria-plugins/README.md

 # SpiffyTitles #

 Displays link titles when posted in a channel.
+This plugin has the following goals:

+- Extreme reliability and in the case of failure, robust error reporting to ease debugging.
+Errors are logged.

+- The ability to customize features that could conceivably need to change (within reason)

 ## Available Options ##